jdhao/blog_source/ffmpeg_notes_1.md

 It seems that the provided ffmpeg is statically linked, so all you need is that one file to get to work.

-[This site](https://johnvansickle.com/ffmpeg/) alao provides binary release for FFmpeg.
+[This site](https://johnvansickle.com/ffmpeg/) also provides binary release for FFmpeg.

 Run command `ffmpeg -version` to verify that FFmpeg has been correctly installed.
 You will see the following output: